The winner takes it all: Proof of Theorem (b)

 \proof By definition, the number of vertices occupied by type $\mathcal{W}_n$ at time $\Totan$ is in the range $(a_n/2,a_n]$.
 Furthermore, by Proposition \ref{prop:prel}(c), the set of type 1 and type 2 infected vertices, respectively, are whp disjoint at this time, that is, none of the infection types has then tried to occupy a vertex that was already taken by the other type.
 Up to that time, the exploration processes started from vertex 1 and 2, respectively, hence behave like in the corresponding one-type processes.
 The asymptotic distributions of $\Totan$ and $\NLna$ follow from the characterization (\ref{eq:Tm_distr}) of the time $T_m$ in a one-type process and the convergence result in Proposition \ref{prop:prel}(c).

 The next result describes how vertices are being found by type $\mathcal{W}_n$ after time $\Totan$.
+We will see that at time $\Totan+t$, a positive proportion of the vertices will be found by the winning type.
+To describe how the winning type sweeps through the graph, we need some notation.
 Write $\Ntk$ for the fraction of vertices that have degree $k$ and that have been captured by type $\mathcal{W}_n$ at time $\Totan+t$, that is,

+Further, for an edge $e=xy$ consisting of two half-edges $x$ and $y$ that are incident to vertices $U_x$ and $U_y$, we say that $e$ {\em spreads the winning infection at time $s$} when $U_x$ (or $U_y$) is type $\mathcal{W}_n$ infected at time $s$, and $U_y$ (or $U_x$) is then $\mathcal{W}_n$ infected at time $s$ through the edge $e$.
+Then we let $\Ltwin$ denote the number of edges that have spread the type $\mathcal{W}_n$ infection by time $s$, i.e.,